Phobos-developers/Phobos/docs/User-Interface.md

 ![image](_static/images/harvestercounter-01.gif)
 *Harvester Counter in [Fantasy ADVENTURE](https://www.moddb.com/mods/fantasy-adventure)*

-- An additional counter for your active/total harvesters can be added near the credits indicator.
+- An additional counter for your active / total harvesters can be added near the credits indicator.
   - You can specify which TechnoType should be counted as a Harvester with `Harvester.Counted`.
 If not set, the techno with `Harvester=yes` or `Enslaves=SOMESLAVE` will be counted.
     - Can be set to true on buildings with `ProduceCashAmount` to count them as active 'harvesters' while generating credits.
   - The counter is displayed with the format of `Label(Active Harvesters)/(Total Harvesters)`.
 The label is `⛏ U+26CF` by default.
   - You can adjust counter position by `Sidebar.HarvesterCounter.Offset`, negative means left/up, positive means right/down.
   - By setting `HarvesterCounter.ConditionYellow` and `HarvesterCounter.ConditionRed`, the game will warn player by changing the color of counter whenever the active percentage of harvesters less than or equals to them, like HP changing with `ConditionYellow` and `ConditionRed`.
+  - The feature can be toggled on/off by user if enabled in mod via `ShowHarvesterCounter` setting in `RA2MD.ini`.

 In `uimd.ini`:
 ```ini